When this happens...

 Add Contact to Campaign

-Add Lead to Campaign
+Add Lead To Campaign

 Create Attachment